siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 There is a lot of documentation about Btrfs on the Internet.
 We will therefore not repeat the extensive possibilities as well as the commands and their application here.
 Reading **`man btrfs`** and **`man btrfs-<command>`** is mandatory.
 In addition, we recommend the extensive [kernel.org Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page) and the detailed documentation on [readthedocs.io](https://btrfs.readthedocs.io/en/latest/index.html).

+> **Please note**
+> siduction does not support a separate boot partition when using the Btrfs file system.

+The */boot* directory is an essential part of the operating system.
+With a separate partition, it would be excluded from system snapshots and thus a rollback would lead to errors.

 **Use Btrfs**

 For the advanced features of Btrfs (snapshots, compression, defragmentation, self-recovery for data and metadata, integrated volume management, ...) e.g. compared to ext4, we need recognizably larger drives.
 Currently, this is usually not a problem, because even inexpensive PCs and laptop often have 500 GB drives.